Frequently Asked Questions

 A: Details are negotiable between the fellow and the sponsoring institution, but researchers at the host institution may be away at conferences or on vacation at various times.
 You should discuss the best time to be in residence with your host.

-Q: I have geographic preferences.
+Q: I have geographic preferences, what should I do?

 A: If they’re strong, tell us about them on the applicant information form.

 Q: I have various summer plans.
 Can I do a series of short visits?